llm-bible/llm-bible.github.io/_publications/lin2024token.markdown

 bibkey: lin2024token
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.11724"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Tools', 'Reinforcement Learning', 'Large-Scale Training']
+tags: ['Tools', 'Efficiency and Optimization', 'Reinforcement Learning', 'Large-Scale Training', 'Training Techniques']
 ---
 Given a Large Language Model (LLM) generation, how can we identify which training data led to this generation?
 In this paper, we proposed RapidIn, a